muhammad-sufyan5/sufyan-laravel-migration-lint-package/README.md

 ```
 ### You can use the following flags and options to customize behavior:

-You can use the following flags and options to customize behavior:

 | Option / Flag         | Description                                                                                                                                                                        |
 | --------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `--generate-baseline` | Create a JSON file (`migration-linter-baseline.json`) that records all current issues so they can be ignored in future runs.
 Useful for introducing the linter to legacy projects. |